 Family can be tough.
 Abuse, especially at the hands of family is the unthinkable but an all to prevalent problem.

 How do we, amidst family pressure and out right abuse understand love?
-Being a victim of abuse can push one being further victimized or force one into survivor mode and can even continue the cycle of abuse.
+Being a victim of abuse can push one into being further victimized or force one into survivor mode and can even continue the cycle of abuse.
 I do not want to belittle or diminish the effects of abuse but discuss how those of us who have been the victims of abuse can think about it and live beyond it, towards forgiveness and strength.

 First we are neither survivors or victims, but individuals of worth and substance as God's children first, who have been taken advantage of by predators and thoughtless people.
 Our abuse does not define us as either a victim or a survivor; it is but a part of who we are, part of our experience, part of our understanding of the soft under-belly of human behavior and sin.
 We are not a group set aside, nor are we a unable to live life due to shame or criticism.
 We cannot use our abuse as an excuse to treat others without love or respect.

 Still we are human.
 We seek redress from those who often should be the ones who love us best, but we, we are broken sinners - at best our human love is insufficient to overcome the effects of human abuse.

 Adelaide can guide us because she kept God and God's love before her.
 She persevered throughout her life and managed to do good (mainly by outliving everyone who abused her - as they say, the best revenge).
 In order to have lived so long with so much repeated damage from abuse at the hands of those who should have loved her means that she operated in Hope and Faith, guided by Love.